brunomnsilva/JavaFXSmartGraph/README.md

 Below are provided some graphs and the corresponding visualization, either using a static placement strategy or by the automatic force-directed layout algorithm.

+:bulb: You can check the `examples` package and the [wiki](https://github.com/brunomnsilva/JavaFXSmartGraph/wiki) for these and other advanced usages.

 ### Sample Graph

 The following code creates a sample graph: